joneswack/ocr-workbench/README.md

 OCR Workbench is a ready-to-use framework for easily comparing popular OCR libraries in Python.
 It abstracts away the individual setup and usage details of each library, allowing you to focus on evaluating results on your data rather than spending time implementing each method yourself.

 Simply provide a collection of PDF files and compare all libraries using a single script.
-Then select the library that performed best on your data.

 Currently, the following libraries are supported:
 - [Docling](https://docling-project.github.io/docling/) including tesseract, EasyOCR, RapidOCR, surya